ThisisDeploy/plain-html-webpack-starter/CONTRIBUTING.md

 * Use a clear and descriptive title for the issue to identify the suggestion.
 * Describe the current behavior and explain which behavior you expected to see instead and why.
-* Explain why this enhancement would be useful to most plain-html-webpack-starter users
+* Explain why this enhancement would be useful to most plain-html-webpack-starter users.

 ### Pull Requests

+#### Local development
+1. Clone/Fork the repo.
+2. Run "npm install" in the root folder.
+3. Run "npm run start:dev" to start the dev server.

 Think about the following when writing your commit message:
 * Use the present tense ("Add feature", not "Added feature") and imperative mood ("Change image to", not "Changes image to")
 * Limit the first line to 72 characters or less